grag1337/SilentAsset/README.md

 ## Getting Started

 Disclaimer: Afaik, one of the libraries I use downloads a 100mb chromium package during use somewhere.
 It only does it once, but just ensure that you have the space for that prior to running this.

-If you clone this repository with sudo, ensure that you run the program as sudo also, it will break the file read/write functions otherwise.

 This is how you currently install and run this program: